DelonShen/LensQuEst/README.md

 Evaluate these estimators on flat sky maps.

 To get setup with required packages
+# TODO, probably don't use conda environment and go back to just fftw?
 ```
 conda env create -f environment.yml
 conda activate nblensing